-So, without further ado, here is the recipe for Crispy “Fried” Potatoes.
+So, without further ado, here is the recipe for Super Crispy Roasted Potatoes.

-- 4 very large white potatoes*, peeled and quartered, see notes for recommended varieties
+- 4 very large white potatoes* peeled and quartered, see notes for recommended varieties

 - 2-3 tablespoons oil (2 AUS tablespoons or 3 US tablespoons - olive oil, butter or ghee are all great)

 - Once the potatoes have been prepared, boil a litre of water then add to stockpot or pressure cooker

 - If using the pressure cooker, cook on high for 15 minutes and then release the pressure immediately.
 If using a stockpot on the stove, the potatoes will take around 30 minutes.
 You want them to be very well cooked but still intact